Understanding the Pareto principle is no rocket science, if you think about it.

 Here’s an example:

-Make it a habit to convert your newly published blog posts into PDFs and submitting them to various document sharing sites.
+Make it a habit to convert your newly published blog posts into PDFs and submit them to various document sharing sites.

 Just like you share each post on Facebook or Twitter or Google+.